 The Music Department offers tuition in the following instruments:

-The school choir is a mixed choir in four voices, consisting of seventy-five members.
-The choir normally makes up the bulk of the cast of our Musical, every alternate year.
+The school choir is a mixed choir in four voices, consisting of seventy-three members.
+Rehearsals take place every Friday afternoon.
+Every alternate year, the choir normally makes up the bulk of the cast of our Musical.
 Every other year the choir focusses on participating in local Eistedfodds, Festivals and the school's own concerts, including the VP Music Experience, The Spring concert and the Arts Festival.
-Every year a choir "bootcamp" is held at school where much of the repertoire for the year is learned and camaraderie is built among the members.
+The repertoire of the choir this year will include, musical theatre, American spiritual and traditional African songs.

 VP has a senior and a junior steelband.
 Rehearsals take place on Tuesday and Thursday afternoons. “pan x” , the senior band performs regularly.
 These include performances at the Wildsfees and Corporate functions at the Red Location Museum, Lake de la Vie, Algoa Bay Yacht Club and numerous school functions.
 The repertoire of the band includes music from the Beatles, Bob Marley, Coldplay as well as Toto’s famous “Africa” and various South African artists.

 The Jazz Band which varies between 12 and 18 players at any given time.
 Players must be of a competent standard to join the Jazz Band.
 The band is made up of Saxophones, Trumpets, Trombones, Drums, Bass Guitar, Guitar, Keyboards and an Auxiliary percussionist.
+A new addition will also include jazz vocalists.
 We perform a variety of music ranging from Pop, Rock to Jazz Standards, with a strong emphasis on improvisation and expression.

-The Wind Band encompasses all the wind instruments the school provides tuition for as well as percussion.
+The Concert Band encompasses all the wind instruments the school provides tuition for as well as percussion.
 It is the largest ensemble at the school and players must be of at least a Grade 3 level in order to join the band.
 The Band performs a wide variety of music ranging from Movie soundtracks to Classical pieces and Rock.
-We perform at School Reunions, Eisteddfods, Prize-givings, etc.
+We perform at School Reunions, Eisteddfods, Prize-givings, etc. This year, we will also be adding vocalists to our performances.

 Every year the VP Department of English hosts the much anticipated oratory competition.
 In the weeks leading up to the competition learners in this society engage in workshops that prepare and shape them to be more effective and confident speakers, and help them to master the invaluable skill of effective public speaking.